Lookofsea/Obsidian_note/100 - 🗄 Projects·项目/英语/Daily English Dictation 50 - 100.md

 - i don't eat kid's stuff.
 - just try it.
 - We are suppose to meet today, but i missed our appointment, sorry.
+- The cheetah ex acceleration it's a super car in south
+- it‘s only the supase his master. after seen his angel , never paint again.
+- weather you are new to the world of paddleing or even , We sure you will find video paddleing was helpful find new exciting reverse to score.
 #### 答案
 - I had it in **spades** on both sides. it came really natural to me.
 - It takes a lot of work, you have to work everyday on it, and then that's not a downside.
 There isn't downside, really.